-closed within service standards 2.
-Percentage of recommendations followed up with the regularity stipulated in the report 3.
-Percentage of own motion investigations completed within 24 months 4.
+- Percentage of within jurisdiction approaches closed with service standards - Percentage of recommendations followed up with the regularity stipulated in the report - 3.
+Percentage of own motion investigations completed within 24 months - 4.
 Undertake at least 4 investigations in the provinces